 What NOT to do

-Be careful not to mix water that’s harmful to your equipment.
+That being said, be careful not to mix water that’s harmful to your equipment.
 Chlorides can be corrosive to even stainless steel in too high of quantities, so don’t go crazy with CaCl2 or MgCl2, below 30ppm or so, and probably avoid them altogether if you’re using a brass or copper boiler.
 Don’t go too hard or you may find something resembling scale, even with nonscaling minerals you may get a powdery coating.
 And don’t go too pure since that can be damaging to equipment as well.
 Especially in espresso machines with fill sensors, which distilled water won’t trigger.
-Experimenting with extremes is great, but I wouldn’t go to 1ppm or 500ppm.
+Experimenting with extremes is great, but I wouldn’t go putting 1ppm or 500ppm in an espresso machine.
+Honestly, about anything is going to be fine in a kettle, just make sure to empty it and wash it afterward if you use extremely high chlorides.

 Equipment For Easier Mixing